Peace in Bethel Ministry

 You must have a clean heart

-Those who can ascend the Hill of the Lord and stand in His holy Place are those who are united with Christ and clothed in His righteousness, whose hands are washed clean in His Blood and whose hearts are purified by that Blood.
-So, you need Jesus Christ and His Spirit to come to the Throne of God.
+Those who can ascend the Hill of the Lord and stand in His holy Place are united with Christ, clothed in His righteousness, with hands washed clean in His Blood and hearts purified by that same Blood.
+Thus, coming to the Throne of God requires faith in Jesus Christ and the guidance of His Spirit.

-Christ is righteous and the only way you can be made righteous is for God to impute the Righteousness of Christ to you by faith (2 Corinthians 5:21).
+Christ embodies righteousness, and the only way to attain righteousness is through God imputed the Righteousness of Christ to you by faith (2 Corinthians 5:21).
+Through prayer, we seek this transformation and deepen our spiritual growth.

 You must be obedient: